wehlutyk/thesis/content/2-brainscopypaste-2-protocol.md

 We also introduce two null hypotheses, $\mathcal{H}_0$ and $\mathcal{H}_{00}$, to compare the actual variation of a word's feature to expected variations under unbiased transformations.
 $\mathcal{H}_0$ models the situation where the arrival word $\warrival$ is randomly chosen from the whole pool of words available in the data set for that feature.^[
-For instance, when considering the feature "Clustering coefficient, the arrival word is randomly chosen among words present in the data set of FA norms.
+For instance, when considering the feature "Clustering coefficient", the arrival word is randomly chosen among words present in the data set of FA norms.
 ]
 In this case, since $\phi(\warrival)$ becomes a constant value in the above averaging (by definition $\warrival$ does not depend on $\wstart$ anymore), the baseline variation under $\mathcal{H}_0$ may be rewritten as:
 $$\nu_{\phi}^0 (f) = \left<\phi\right>$$